 - The RIGHT takes you on top of the arch, but is extremely steep and dangerous.
 Would be easy to slip off the edge here.

 We went at high noon because we were too lazy to get up at sunrise, ha!
+And were deep in the middle of our van trip heading to Fern Canyon.
 It was still stunning in person, but on photos, the light was harsh and bright.
 Just something to keep in mind!
 If you are a normal person (not a blogger or photographer) come at any time of day to enjoy these rocks.

 As I mentioned, I found the trail to be really hard towards the end.
 It was quite a workout!
 Here’s what you should pack for a safe hike to the Natural Bridges: